jjmccollum/open-cbgm/README.md

     mkdir build
     cd build
     cmake ..
-    cmake --build .
+    cmake --build . --config Release

-Once these commands have executed, you should have all of the executable scripts added to the open-cbgm\\build\\src\\Debug directory.
+Once these commands have executed, you should have all of the executable scripts added to the open-cbgm\\build\\src\\Release directory.
 Note that they will have the Windows `.exe` suffix, unlike the executables on Linux and MacOS.

 If you are compiling with MinGW, then from the open-cbgm directory, enter the following commands: